 Dr. Mercola explains this very well in the video below.

 I mentioned earlier that some people simply can not be bothered buying whole seeds and then start to grind them down.
 For those people, they will tend to opt for what is termed ground flaxseed.

 You can see from the picture that this particular one is a 14-ounce bag and costs just under $10.
 That makes it a lot more expensive than buying the whole seeds and doing the grinding yourself.

 That said, it is certainly less hassle and you get the same important sources of fiber and nutrition.

 I have used this product myself and I like it, though nowadays I tend to just take the oil versions.
 This type of product is used a lot by the weight lifting community.
 Men also tend to use this for helping with weight loss and other issues such as bowel movements and various types of inflammatory ailments.

-You need to take between 2-3 tablespoons a day, and it can either be taken on its own or more typically is taken on cereal, added to yoghurt or is used in cooking and baking.
+You need to take between 2-3 tablespoons a day, and it can either be taken on its own or more typically is taken on cereal, added to yogurt or is used in cooking and baking.

 Flaxseed Organic Meals

-This is a cold pressed variety of flaxseed.
+This is a cold-pressed variety of flaxseed.
 People tend to buy this for two reasons which are cost and quality.
-This one has been well ground and I know from all the reviews that I have read, that this is a top quality product.
+This one has been well ground and I know from all the reviews that I have read, that this is a top-quality product.

 It has a nice clean fresh taste to it.
-Here is atypical review from one buyer;
+Here is a typical review from one buyer;